 A trip to a department store often marked a milestone.
 There we bought a back-to-school outfit, a wedding dress, a new suit for the first job.
-And at Christmas, the trip to the downtown department store meant – well, Christmas.
+And at Christmas, the trip to the downtown department stores meant – well, Christmas.

 A Boston newspaper reporter in 1956 waxed elegiac about the scene: “Gay Christmas music on the streets and in the stores added to the spirit and helped brighten the mood for the intrepid shoppers,” he wrote.
 “Store windows, a kaleidoscope of color, added to the gay splashes of varied hues on Christmas-wrapped bundles.
 Everything was bright and cheerful and sparkled in the sun.”

 Under the Shepard’s Clock

 The Connecticut Historical Society not only houses the Remembering G. Fox & Co. archives, it hosts G. Fox talks that draw attendees dressed in G. Fox items (the store closed in 1993).
-Elizabeth Abbe, who presents the talks, compares the G. Fox & Co. fans to the cult following of “The Rocky Horror Picture Show.”
+Elizabeth Abbe, who presents the talks, compares the G. Fox & Co. fans to the cult following of The Rocky Horror Picture Show.